TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ObjectsAndProperties/OptionSplit/Index.rst

      ATagParams = class="z"
    }

 How many A-tags will there be?
-Usually we cannat answer that question in advance as we cannot know how long the list of menu items is.
+Usually we cannot answer that question in advance as we cannot know how long the list of menu items is.
 From zero to many everything is possible.
 Let's describe this as: We have an **output sequence of 0 to N items**.